morimekta/providence/providence-jdbi-v3/src/site/markdown/index.md

 What the `MessageNamedArgumentFinder` actually does in the background, is finding a containing message, and creates a `MessageFieldArgument` for it.
-The message field argument takes care of things like how to encode a field value to JDBC values, or if it's truly not set.
+The message field argument takes care of things like how to encode a field value to JDBC values, or if it's truly set or not.

 ```java
 class MyFinder {